Government Integration Hub for COVID-19 Response Available Now!

 - Contact details

-The hub can be extended to allow agencies to define and store any profile data needed to automate and manage data sharing and ensure transactions are sent and received securely.
+The Government Integration Hub can be extended to allow agencies to define and store any profile data needed to automate and manage data sharing and ensure transactions are sent and received securely.

 Managing many industry partners can take a great deal of time and effort.
-The integration hub provides self-service capabilities to streamline this process as well as empower industry partners to track and manage their own transactions.
+The Government Integration Hub provides self-service capabilities to streamline this process as well as empower industry partners to track and manage their own transactions.
 Industry partners can easily manage their own profiles and track their own data exchange activity, reducing administrative efforts and costs enhancing industry partner relationships.

 The hub will allow agencies to reduce errors and inefficiencies by implementing consistent and re-usable data processing rules.
 Processing rules provide flexibility with industry partner communications and ensure consistent and reliable data exchanges.
 Hub administrators can define rules for data processing based on data and/or industry partner criteria to ensure correct transformations and routing.